 - Preheat oven to 375 degrees F.

 - Prepare a 9 x 13 inch pan with butter or non-stick spray.
 Set aside.

 - In a large bowl combine sugar, baking powder, flour, spices, and salt with a whisk, or an electric mixer on low speed.

-- Cut the butter slices into the flour mixture with a pastry blender or your fingertips.
+- Cut the butter slices into the flour mixture with a pastry blender, your fingertips, or a mixer.

-- Put 1/2 to 3/4 of the mixture into the prepared pan and pat down firmly.
+- Put 3 to 4 cups of the shortbread mixture into the prepared pan and pat down firmly.

 - Arrange sliced peaches in rows.